div-j/Accident-Severity-Prediction-App/README.md

 ## 🎯 Project Objective

-To assist UK emergency services by predicting the **severity level** of a road accident — `Fatal`, `Serious`, or `Slight` — using environmental and driver-related features.
-The app uses a trained **Keras neural network model**, compares it with traditional ML models, and allows real-time prediction and explanations.
+To assist emergency services by predicting the **severity level** of a road accident — `Fatal`, `Serious`, or `Slight` — using environmental and driver-related features.
+The app uses a trained **Keras neural network model and Random Forest**, compares it with traditional ML models, and allows real-time prediction and explanations.

 ---